farahnazhoque/adhocmusingsfinalfarah/src/site/notes/Personal/Musings/If I am not performing, what am I doing?.md

 ![IMG_0963.jpeg](/img/user/Assets/IMG_0963.jpeg)

-often wonder why I am so hesitant to do tasks, and work when there is often no one to validate or monitor my progress?
+I often wonder why I am so hesitant to do tasks, and work when there is often no one to validate or monitor my progress?
 I do not like to deem myself as being lazy, because I do love to do a lot of things, like styling outfits, reading, writing, programming.
 However, even for all those things, I am often very reluctant to do them if I know no one is going to be there to observe me.

 It’s almost as if, if no one is there to watch me, I merely do not exist in those spaces and times.
 I realize how worrisome it is for someone like me, someone who spends a lot of time by herself in her room.
 To me, such a deduction makes me feel like I exist within a void.
 I do not like to call attention to myself, at least that’s what I like to think, but in the end, me saying that makes me want a different kind of attention, the attention of being different.